 The rise of social media platforms and influencers helped breathe new life into buzz marketing.
 Brands use this technique to boost virality and generate interest for their buzz-worthy products and services.
-From cell phones to tv interviews, buzz marketing can be used to promote the launch of almost anything, if it’s worth the hype.
+From cell phones to tv interviews, buzz marketing can be used to promote the launch of almost anything.

 In this article we will define buzz marketing.
 We will also discuss why buzz marketing is effective, pre-launch buzz campaign examples, and successful buzz marketing activities.

-Buzz marketing is a strategy that creates word-of-mouth marketing with viral content, influencers, and interactive events to create buzz around the launch of an upcoming product or service.
+Buzz marketing is a strategy that creates word-of-mouth marketing with viral content, influencers, and interactive events.
+The goal of buzz marketing is to create buzz around the launch of an upcoming product or service.
 Buzz marketing campaigns have a viral element to them.

 They aim to have consumers circulating the content for them, whether through word-of-mouth with family and friends, or on their social media.
 The idea of scarcity also drives successful buzz marketing campaigns.